 John Pratt joined the firm in 1977.
-He founded and led the phenomenal growth of the firm's Atlanta patent prosecution practice, chairs the firm's intellectual property practice and practices primarily in the patent area, including patent prosecution, litigation and licensing.
+He founded and led the phenomenal growth of the firm's Atlanta patent prosecution practice.
+Mr. Pratt practices primarily in the patent area, including patent prosecution, litigation and licensing.

 Mr. Pratt served, from 1999 through 2001, as general counsel to an Internet consulting firm, Enterpulse, during which period Enterpulse survived the Internet downturn.
 Mr. Pratt lectures at continuing education seminars, particularly on patent law, licensing, trade secret protection and restrictive covenants.
 He was involved in drafting the Georgia Trade Secrets Act of 1990.